noisysilence-max/Failure-Inducing-Input-Generation/README.md

 3.Code Structure

-The folder ddpg contains the implement of the DDPG agent, and the util folder implements the RND and results storage.
-The wolp_agent file implements the agent of our method for discrete action.
-The cps_env is the interface to CPS system, and the generate file is the start of our method.
+The folder src/ddpg contains the implement of the DDPG agent, and the src/util folder implements the RND and results storage.
+The src/wolp_agent.py file implements the agent of our method for discrete action.
+The cps_env.py is the interface to CPS system, and the generate.py file is the start of our method.

 4.Usage